muratk3n/thirdwave/en/tweets/2019/week43.md

 On a different note, fact-checking political ads are ludicrous.
-Some people are throwing up their hands in useless exasperation as if fake advertising has never existed in TV.
+Some people are throwing up their hands in useless exasperation as if fake advertising has never existed on TV.

 *2019-10-23 9:40:17*